Songül Öden

-Songül Öden (born 17 February 1979) is a Turkish actress of Zaza descent.
-Her most successful roles were in the series Gümüş, Umutsuz Ev Kadınları, Serçe Sarayı and Kayıtdışı.
+Songül Öden (born Diyarbakır, 17 February 1979) is a Turkish actress of Zaza descent.
+Her most successful roles were in the series Gümüş, Umutsuz Ev Kadınları, "Şeref Bey" and Uysallar.

 Life and career

-Songül Öden was born in Diyarbakır.
 She spent her elementary school, high school and university years in Ankara.
 During high school days she attended the Ankara Arts Theatre and then in Hacettepe University she had part-time vocal training.
 She later graduated from Ankara University's theatre school.
 She was also a part of a project which was an adaptation of the poems of Atilla İlhan named Ne Kadınlar Sevdim with Enver Aysever as writer.
 After a while she left the state theatre and started to work in Istanbul in TV and theatre sector.